newlifewj/handow-seed/README.md

 $ npm start
 ```

-The SHM UI is opened automatically by the default browser of current machine, users can investigate more details by naviagting to differnt dashboards.
+The SHM UI is opened automatically by the default browser of current machine, users can investigate more details by navigating to differnt dashboards.
 [Getting Start](https://github.com/newlifewj/handow-seed/wiki/Getting-Start)

-> The SHM UI is opened with _http://localhost:3333_ by default, force reload it if it is a blank view.
+> The SHM UI is opened with _http://localhost:3333_ by default, force reload page in case of a blank view.

 ## Resources